xoidlabs/xoid/docs/recipes/use-ful-patterns.md

 ### Getters for derived state

-Usually, "useables" of a store would be an object of functions.
+Usually, "usable" of a store would be an object of functions.
 However, there are no limitations on what `use` method will return.
-One useful pattern is adding derived state as getters.
+One possibly useful pattern is adding some derived state as getters.

 ```js
 const store = create(